 In concluding this research paper, however, it is clear to me that my way of knowing is a mixture of many theories with one or two taking the lead according to the circumstances.
 Albeit, I must admit, beginning with evidence-based data is more comfortable than data that has been accumulated by reasoning without substantial evidence.
 In this respect, Critical realism resonates with the special education teacher in me.
 Further inquiry in this theory is, I believe, in my future, as the reflection theory inside CR goes to heart of who I am as an educator.
 Constant reflection is a special education teacher’s trademark and the hallmark for successful interactions with diverse learners.
 Also, the objective or intent of CR is worthy of further research: how is the emancipatory potential dependent on transformation of structures?
 Emancipatory, is this semantics?
 (Always a problem with theories).

+Silvia, I could watch you grow as you wrote this paper.
+Your writing at the outset was concrete and reportorial, but the farther you got into this topic, the more comfortable your language and syntax became, and a bit more analytical along the way.
+In the end, you claim this is a good fit for you.
+Of course, that was not the purpose of the assignment, but if you now have a lens for examining what comes next for you, then that is a good place for now.
+A

 References